sapna1217/CTSE_ChatBot/README.md

 # CTSE_ChatBot

 📘 CTSE Chatbot – Lecture Notes Question Answering System This project is an intelligent chatbot designed to answer questions based on the content of a given lecture PDF (e.g., CTSE.pdf).
-It uses LangChain, Hugging Face Transformers, and FAISS to process the document, generate embeddings, retrieve relevant content, and generate accurate answers from it.
+It uses LangChain, Hugging Face Transformers, and FAISS to process the document, generate embeddings, retrieve relevant content, and generate accurate answers.

 ✨ Key Features
 📄 PDF Loader – Parses lecture notes using PyPDFLoader.